 I am probably certain a future headline will read something like this – men are the reason for growing population.
 I will not be surprised when I read such a piece as there are several similar stories that are breaking out recently.
 The latest is on the biggest social community host – Facebook.
 The crime statement reads something like this – Facebook is the leading reason behind divorces in 2011.

-The survey conducted by a law firm called Divorce-Online said that a third of the 5000 behavior based divorce petitions filed in 2011 is linked to Facebook – mainly as evidence.
+The survey conducted by a law firm called Divorce-Online and annulment attorneys in Slidell LA said that a third of the 5000 behavior based divorce petitions filed in 2011 is linked to Facebook – mainly as evidence.

 Apparently, the messages exchanged between spouses and third wheels are cited as evidence in the court of law.
 There are some cases where drinking issues are brought to fore through the statuses dropped on Facebook – going out to be sloshed.

 I am surprised that such connections are made, and a harmless friendly neighborhood called the Facebook is made to look like a crook, not by an editor of a daily called Jameson but by an online law firm which is taking a small sample, which is perhaps not diversified across continents.

 Why not the reason for divorces something like – cheating husbands, wives habitually sleeping with other women in the neighborhood, abusive spouses, and something and anything on such lines.